camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 power once, and owns short in-memory histories.

 Realtime Demo remains valuable for exercising the complete live/history path.
 The ESP32 ADC source is the final local target.
-The interim Arduino Uno UART source provides calibrated `In`/`Out` readings and duty while `Aux` is absent.
+The UART source accepts calibrated readings and optional duty from an external producer; the current Uno producer supplies `In`/`Out` while `Aux` is absent.
 One UART frame supplies a coherent multi-channel snapshot, so its receiver is a shared frame source rather than three independent serial readers.